Insurers push to keep industry expert on U.S. regulatory council

 Woodall's situation is unique on the council, whose other members are allowed to continue serving in their roles on expired terms, or be temporarily replaced with an acting member if there is a vacancy.
 The FSOC is composed of heads of federal financial regulators and led by U.S. Treasury Secretary Steven Mnuchin.

-Industry lobbyists are starting to approach lawmakers to find out whether they might be willing to tuck language into unrelated legislation, such as a spending bill, that would allow Woodall to stay in place, a person familiar with the matter said.
+Industry lobbyists are starting to approach lawmakers to find out whether they might be willing to tuck language into unrelated legislation, like a spending bill, that would allow Woodall to stay in place, a person familiar with the matter said.